mimikkusu/mimikkusu/README.md

 ## Hello!👋 I'm　Harashima Mitsuhiro!

-🐣 I'm a egg of engneer!<br>
 👨‍🎓 I'm studying software at sunmoon university<br>
 🙌 I like talking with friends please talk to me<br>
-💻 My dream is to be software engineer <br>
+🐣 My dream is to be software engineer <br>
 &nbsp;　<em>nice to me you!</em>

 ---